MITiGEM2017/SpliceMIT/README.md

 >3.
 Modify the variables in the “Global Constant” region.
 It should be right below all the functions<br />
 >4.
 Run the program and wait for the result.
 (The sample running is on a 850nt intron – 708 gRNAs, and took approximately 36 hours in total)<br />
 >5.
 You will see the top 10 crRNA sequences<br />
+>6.
+You may want to use PhantomSJ as a virtual webdriver application if you are running the program directly on your work computer/laptop.
+Please go check out http://phantomjs.org/ <br />
 <br />

 #### *Variables you PROBABLY want to change*:<br />